Self-guided tour

 13. Fort Anne cemeteries

-Fort Anne cemetery
+Fort Anne cemeteries

 The Acadian and French Cemetery and the Garrison Graveyard served as the final resting place of Acadians, British citizens, French and British soldiers, and diplomats that lived in Annapolis Royal over the past 350 years.